What Are Ought to and Had Better?

 Here, pay attention to where the subject and the modal verb are placed.

-Another use of 'ought to' is to show the likelihood or probability of an even in the present or in the near future.
+Another use of 'ought to' is to indicate likelihood or probability of an event in the present or near future.
 Pay attention to the example below:

 With all this fog, it